George Ford and Jamie George to co-captain 36-man England squad on summer tour of Argentina and USA

 Steve Borthwick's side contest a two-Test series against Los Pumas, in Buenos Aires on July 5 and on San Juan on July 12 - both live on Sky Sports Action - before travelling to face the USA in Washington DC on July 19.

+Gloucester's Afolabi Fasogbon was a late addition to the squad, replacing the injured Emmanuel Iyogun of Northampton on Tuesday.

-The squad, which comprises 20 forwards and 16 backs, has a combined total of 561 caps, will be co-captained by Saracens hooker George and Sale fly-half Ford, and features 10 uncapped players.
+The squad, which comprises 20 forwards and 16 backs, has a combined total of 561 caps and will be co-captained by Saracens hooker George and Sale fly-half Ford, and features 10 uncapped players.

 - Lions tour of Australia: When and how to watch on Sky Sports